huggingface/transformers/examples/distillation/README.md

 ## Citation

-If you find the ressource useful, you should cite the following paper:
+If you find the resource useful, you should cite the following paper:

 ```
 @inproceedings{sanh2019distilbert,